 In 2010 a Europe-wide network (Sewage analysis CORe group - Europe (SCORE)) was established with the aim of standardising the approaches used for wastewater analysis and coordinating international studies through the establishment of a common protocol of action (1).
 The first activity of the SCORE group was a Europe-wide investigation, performed in 2011 in 19 European cities, which allowed the first ever wastewater study of regional differences in illicit drug use in Europe (Thomas et al., 2012).
 That study also included the first intercalibration exercise for the evaluation of the quality of the analytical data and allowed a comprehensive characterisation of the major uncertainties of the approach (Castiglioni et al., 2014).
-Following the success of this initial study, comparable studies were undertaken over the following four years, covering 56 cities and 19 countries in Europe in 2017.
-A standard protocol and a common quality control exercise were used in all locations, which made it possible emcdda.europa.eu/topics/ pods/waste-water-analysis to directly compare illicit drug loads in Europe over a one-week period during seven consecutive years.
-For the 2017 wastewater monitoring campaign, raw 24-hour composite samples were collected during a single week in March.
+Following the success of this initial study, comparable studies were undertaken over the following years, covering 68 cities and 23 countries in Europe in 2019.
+A standard protocol and a common quality control exercise were used in all locations, which made it possible emcdda.europa.eu/topics/ pods/waste-water-analysis to directly compare illicit drug loads in Europe over a oneweek period during nine consecutive years (van Nuijs et al., 2018).
+For the 2019 wastewater monitoring campaign, raw 24-hour composite samples were collected during a single week in March.
 These samples were analysed for the urinary biomarkers (i.e. measurable characteristics) of the parent drug (i.e. primary substance) for amphetamine, methamphetamine and MDMA.
-In addition, the samples were analysed for the main urinary metabolites (i.e. substances produced when the body breaks drugs down) of cocaine and cannabis, which are benzoylecgonine (BE) and THC-COOH (11-nor-9-carboxy-delta9-tetrahydrocannabinol).
+In addition, the samples were analysed for the main urinary metabolites (i.e. substances produced when the body breaks drugs down) of cocaine and cannabis, which are benzoylecgonine (BE) and THC-COOH (11-nor-9-carboxydelta9-tetrahydrocannabinol).